 - Placement targeting

 This form of advertising enables you to pick and choose "placements" -- specific websites or sections of sites within the Google Display Network where you can run your ads.
 You can select sites based on specific topics or the target audience you're trying to reach, or you can target any site that meets your branding criteria.
 To get some ideas, you can try Display Planner.

 With traffic-generating and lead-generating campaigns, you'll most likely want to engage your target audience with your main product or service.
 We recommend using text ads with a strong, clear call-to-action, as well as rich-media ad formats (like image or video ads), which can help deliver your message in ways beyond simple text.

 Since the main goal of a traffic-generation and lead-generation campaign is to increase return-on-investment through conversions or traffic to your site, we suggest using cost-per-click bidding for both your contextual and placement targeted campaigns.

 You can measure a few things to see if your campaign is successful.
 The first step is to start keeping track of your conversions with a free tool called Conversion Tracking.
 Once you've set that up, you'll be able to keep an eye on some important metrics, including number of conversions, cost per conversion, and conversion rate, as well as keyword conversion data and data on landing pages.

 - Highlight a distinct offer that the customer can take advantage of.

-- Provide sufficient information for the customer to make a decision on whether to act, as well as a means for her to respond (ideally you'll offer multiple options, such as a toll-free number, a webpage, and an email address).
+- Provide sufficient information for the customer to make a decision on whether to act, as well as a way for them to respond (ideally you'll offer multiple options, such as a toll-free number, a webpage, and an email address).

 - Include an explicit "call to action" -- that is, what the customer should do next.